 In the end, the Packers won 27-16, improving their record to 3-0.

-Packer’s Offensive Coordinator Nathaniel Hackett left the team to join Denver as their Head Coach in 2022.
+Packer’s Offensive Coordinator Nathaniel Hackett left the Packers in 2022 to join Denver as their Head Coach.
 Hackett was fired after only 1 season.

-The Packers are scheduled to play the Broncos at Mile High Stadium (Empower Field at Mile High) on October 22, 2023 at 4:25pm.
+The Packers last played the Broncos on October 22, 2023, losing that matchup at Mile High Stadium (Empower Field at Mile High) with a score of 17-19.